Canal: Industrial Revolution

 In the mid-eighteenth century the 3rd Duke of Bridgewater, who owned a number of coal mines in northern England, wanted a reliable way to transport his coal to the rapidly industrializing city of Manchester.
 He commissioned the engineer James Brindley to build a canal for that purpose.
 Brindley's design included an aqueduct carrying the canal over the River Irwell.
 This was an engineering wonder which immediately attracted tourists.
 The construction of this canal was funded entirely by the Duke and was called the Bridgewater Canal.
 It opened in 1761 and was the first major British canal.

 The new canals proved highly successful.
 The boats on the canal were horse-drawn with a towpath alongside the canal for the horse to walk along.
 This horse-drawn system proved to be highly economical and became standard across the British canal network.
 Commercial horse-drawn canal boats could be seen on the UK's canals until as late as the 1950s, although by then diesel-powered boats, often towing a second unpowered boat, had become standard.

 The canal boats could carry thirty tons at a time with only one horse pulling – more than ten times the amount of cargo per horse that was possible with a cart.
 Because of this huge increase in supply, the Bridgewater canal reduced the price of coal in Manchester by nearly two-thirds within just a year of its opening.
 The Bridgewater was also a huge financial success, with it earning what had been spent on its construction within just a few years.

 This success proved the viability of canal transport, and soon industrialists in many other parts of the country wanted canals.
 After the Bridgewater canal, early canals were built by groups of private individuals with an interest in improving communications.
 In Staffordshire the famous potter Josiah Wedgwood saw an opportunity to bring bulky cargoes of clay to his factory doors and to transport his fragile finished goods to market in Manchester, Birmingham or further away, by water, minimizing breakages.
-Within just a few years of the Bridgewater's opening, an embryonic national canal network came into being, with the construction of canals such as the Oxford Canal and the Trent & Mersey Canal.
+Within just a few years of the Bridgewater's opening, an embryonic national canal network came into being, with the construction of canals such as the Oxford Canal and the Trent and Mersey Canal.